The realities of WWII strike home when the dashing and adored Tom Mitford returns unexpectedly on leave. Stars Tom Mison.

 by Christopher William Hill

 It's 1944 and James Lees-Milne - and the National Trust - have returned to London.
 Comfortably accommodated in a flat in Cheyne Walk, Lees-Milne is attempting to secure a nearby property to house the musical collection of Boer War veteran, Major Benton Fletcher.
 Late one night, whilst trying to telephone a friend, Lees-Milne has a crossed line and makes the acquaintance of an anonymous woman.
 A friendship grows over the telephone wires, but at the woman's insistence they both keep their identities secret.
 When Lees-Milnes's childhood friend Tom Mitford returns unexpectedly from the continent, a sexual attraction is reawakened.
 Tom, however, has been a committed red-blooded male since Eton and is now determined to settle down after the war and raise a family - expecting James to help him sift through a list of potential wives.
 Tom is now a realist in love, but Lees-Milne is still an idealist.
-When disaster strikes, Lees-Milne is rely on the mysterious woman at the end of the telephone more than ever before.
+When disaster strikes, Lees-Milne must rely on the mysterious woman at the end of the telephone more than ever before.

 Produced & directed by Marion Nancarrow